vikalppatelce/JKYouTubeActivity/README.md

 # JKYouTubeActivity

 JKYouTubeActivity is a simple Android activity to load YouTube videos into a VideoView using their RTSP url.
-Exception handling could be better, but for not it is what it is.
+Exception handling could be better, but for now it is what it is.

 ## Usage